The Relationship Blame Game

 The Relationship Blame Game in Our Lives

-Today I met with a new couple and like many couples who come for help and support, when asked “Why are you here?”, they each listed what the other person is doing or not doing wrong.
+Today, I met with a new couple, and like many couples who come for help and support, when asked, “Why are you here?” they each listed what the other person is doing or not doing wrong.
 There is little or no accountability or responsibility for the relationship.
 If not managed correctly, this session can become one big, loud conversation of “he said, she said”.
-The relationship blame game can erode the fabric of a relationship without either party aware of how unproductive this pattern is individually and collectively as a couple.
+The relationship blame game can erode the fabric of a relationship without either party being aware of how unproductive this pattern is individually and collectively as a couple.
 In short, if I am blaming you for what I feel, I am dependent on you doing something different for me to feel better.
 If we step back and reflect on this for just a minute, we can see how we are giving somebody else complete power over our well-being!
 Can you imagine if all 7 billion of us on the planet waited for somebody else to make us happy?

 The Spiritual Perspective of The Relationship Blame Game